google/randomized-graphics-shaders/README.md

 moderate-sized set of generated examples into a fuzzing project, rather than going to the effort of hooking the generation tools up to the fuzzing project.

+The repo also hosts a number of scripts for deploying black-box fuzzers that produce WGSL shaders on ClusterFuzz - see the `clusterfuzz-black-box-fuzzers` README for details.

 This is not an officially supported Google product.